Alfresco/alfresco-anaxes-hello-world/README.md

     helm ls --namespace $DESIREDNAMESPACE
     ```

-2. Run the command below with the appropriate release name to uninstall the deployment and the ingress controller:
+2. Run the command below with the appropriate release name to uninstall the infrastructure and this deployment:

     ```bash
-    helm delete --purge [release-name] $INGRESSRELEASE
+    helm delete --purge [release-name]
     ```

 3. Ensure everything has been removed by running the following command: